Shakadak/lua-astar/README.md

 ```
 local simpleAStar = aStar(expand, cost, heuristic)
 ```
-You may call aStar in whichever way you want `aStar(expand)(cost)(heuristic)` is just as valid just make sure to apply the arguments in the correct order
+You may call `aStar` in whichever way you want `aStar(expand)(cost)(heuristic)` is just as valid just make sure to apply the arguments in the correct order.

-We can now ask `simpleAStar` to find the path from `A` to `D`
+We can now ask `simpleAStar` to find the path from `A` to `D`.
 ```
 local path = simpleAStar(goalD, "A")
 ```
-The only thing left to do is display the path we found We do need a function to convert our path to something printable
+The only thing left to do is display the path we found.
+We do need a function to convert our path to something printable.
 ```
 local function pathToString(path)
     if path == nil then